alidcastano/alidcastano-jekyll/_posts/2016-04-02-stay-upwind.md

 >And that's one reason we like to believe in genius.
 It gives us an excuse for being lazy.
 If these guys were able to do what they did only because of some magic Shakespeareness or Einsteinness, then it's not our fault if we can't do something as good.

 Frankly, I didn't know if I would need calculus or not.
 But it was easy to convince myself I wouldn't, that I could avoid it.
+That, however, did not mean it wouldn't effect me.

 Whenever I deal with math now, I feel it necessary to clarify, "I never took calculus."
 Only to hear, "You don't need calculus for this, but it helps."

 Maybe I can survive without it.
 Now I don't have a choice.

 Any decision you make out of fear, or laziness, the more you limit yourself.

 Beliefs are self-fulfilling.
-Don't prematurely judge your ability, you'll never prove yourself wrong.
+Don't prematurely judge your ability, cause you'll never prove yourself wrong.
 And don't pretend to know what's necessary.
 Life will rarely work out the way you expect.
 Only when you accept this, will you benefit from the advice up next.

 ## Only one direction to go: Upwind